Enter Technikwelt Solothurn

-Enter is a museum for computer and consumer electronics in the Swiss town of Solothurn.
-Now a non-profit foundation ("Stiftung ENTER"), it originated as the project of Swiss entrepreneur Felix Kunz.
-It is the largest private technology collection open to the public in Switzerland.
-Its current location in Solothurn opened in 2011.
+Enter Technikwelt Solothurn is a museum for computer and consumer electronics in Derendingen and the largest private technology collection open to the public in Switzerland.
+Now a non-profit foundation ("Stiftung Enter"), it originated as the project of Swiss entrepreneur Felix Kunz.
+Originally opening as ENTER Museum in Solothurn in 2011, the museum closed in 2022 and re-opened in 2023 at as Enter Technikwelt Solothurn at a new location in Derendingen.